mttkay/memento/README.md

 Memento solves all these issues in an elegant, simple, and type-safe way by generating companion fragments for your activities that retain shared state.

+# Setup
+Memento is published as a Maven artifact.
+If you're using Android Studio, add the following config to your `build.gradle`:

+    configurations {
+      apt // create a new classpath for Java APT processors }

+    dependencies {
+      // pulls in dependency for the client library compile 'com.github.mttkay.memento:memento:0.1'

+      // pulls in dependency for APT
+      apt 'com.github.mttkay.memento:memento-processor:0.1'
+    }

+    afterEvaluate { project ->
+        android.applicationVariants.each { variant ->
+            variant.javaCompile.options.compilerArgs += [
+                    '-classpath', configurations.compile.asPath,
+                    '-processorpath', configurations.apt.asPath,
+                    '-processor', 'com.github.mttkay.memento.MementoProcessor'
+            ]
+        }
+    }

 # Usage
 Using the library involves just three steps: